-Attendance Counts: It is very important for your child to come to school every day, ready to learn.
-Children learn best when they are healthy, well rested, and have had nutritious meals and snacks.
+Therefore, it is very important for your child to come to school every day, ready to learn.
+All children learn best when they are healthy, well-rested, and have had a healthy breakfast, nutritious meals, and snacks…..

-When your child is sick: Please keep them home from school for the following symptoms and remain out until the symptoms have stopped for 24 hours (without the use of fever reducing medicine such as Tylenol or Motrin):
+When your child is sick, please keep them home from school if experiencing any of the following symptoms and remain out of school until the symptoms have stopped for twenty-four hours (without the use of fever-reducing medicine such as Tylenol or Motrin):

 - Suspicious undiagnosed rash and/or itch

 - Frequent, congested cough